Hunyadi-z/elevator-simulation/README.md

 ## Future Features

 - [ ] Add the ability to run with multiple elevators by adding an external controller to handle the tasking of external button presses.
+- [ ] Write output to a file, so it could be used for post-analysis or visualization.
 - [ ] Make it so an elevator can have a home floor that it returns to when idle.
 - [ ] Add priority to certain floors (eg. penthouse).
 - [ ] Read in elevator configuration parameters from a file.
 Fields such as starting floor, time it takes to travel between floors, how long to wait for passengers to load.
 - [ ] Add maximum weight checks, but also a means of simulating weight in the elevator.
 - [ ] Simulate failure of the doors.
 - [ ] Add additional buttons that are not floor related, such as open/close doors, call for emergency.
+- [ ] Implement safety features for an elevator.